Does a Harassment Order Go on Your Record?

 The FCRA does not have any limits on how far back a background check can look for conviction information.
 However, several states have adopted their own laws that prevent background checks from going back further than 7-10 years.

-Many people will also be concerned with how a temporary restraining order will affect them and will be wondering, does a temporary restraining order stay on your record, fortunately this is unlikely.
+Many people will also be concerned with how a temporary restraining order will affect them and will be wondering, does a temporary restraining order remain on your record, fortunately this is unlikely.

 Since almost all temporary restraining orders or TROs are filed in civil court, they will likely not be present on an individual’s record.